colah/ByronTrialNotes/day9.md

 * [says it should be understood as a comment about charges...]
 * Said he wanted a lawyer.
   * Yes.
-* You made a mistake yesterday when you gave the seconary caution:
+* You made a mistake yesterday when you gave the secondary caution:
   * Yes.
 * And then my friend followed up asking about if you said anything about the interactions of other officers, and you said no.
   * Yes, but my notes say I gave the secondary caution.